MChenCS/GHS-Python-Y9/README.md

 ## Contents

-- Solutions to class exercises
+- Solutions to class exercises (with prefix L and followed by the lesson number)
-- Example programs
+- Example programs (WIP)
-- Homework solutions
+- Homework solutions (Added after each assignment is due)
-- Additional practice problems
+- Additional practice problems (WIP)

 ## Lesson Slides